lostintangent/gistpad/README.md

 ## Contributed Commands (Command Palette)

 In addition to the `Gists` view, this extension also provides the following commands:

+- `GistPad: Follow User` - Follow another GitHub user, whuich allows you to browser/access/fork their Gists from within the `Gists` view.

 - `GistPad: Open Gist` - Displays your list of Gists (if you're signed in), and then opens the files for the selected one.
 You can also specify a Gist ID directly, which doesn't require being signed in.